 If you want to submit a law school application early in the fall, you need to be sure that your score will be ready.
 Writing the LSAT during summer will ensure you have test results near the opening of the application window.

 Knowing what school you want to go to will also help you reverse engineer a strategy to get the score you need.
-Research your top choice law schools to find out the average LSAT scores for their incoming students, and the dates of application windows.
+Research your top choice law schools to find out the average LSAT scores for their incoming students, and the dates of their application windows.

 Once you know what law schools you want to apply to, and what score you need to get, you’ll better understand how long to study for the LSAT.
-An LSAT review course is your best bet to grow in the right skills.
+An LSAT review course is your best bet to grow the right skills.

 One factor that many applicants fail to consider is the possibility of a low score.
 If you have to retake the LSAT to improve your score, your whole timeline will be thrown off.